 These are fun to make and fun to play with.
 They spin so easily!
 Even the youngest child can do it!
 But this wood spinning top is also great to donate!

 We put a wood spinning top into each pencil case packed into Operation Christmas Child shoeboxes.
-Last year Cynthia’s number was over 4700, which meant A LOT OF TOPS!
-Through the previous year, she enlisted a large number of volunteers to help.
+Last year Cynthia’s number was over 5000, which meant A LOT OF TOPS!
+Through the previous years, she has enlisted a large number of volunteers to help.
 There was the man who cut the dowels.
-Then there was the local 4H, scouts, local schools, women’s clubs, senior center and neighborhood children that decorated them.
+Then there was the local 4H, scouts, local schools, women’s clubs, senior center, and neighborhood children that decorated them.
 People would pick them up by the hundreds to finish at home.
-Finally we had a very dear man who was experiencing early dementia who assisted in hammering the dowels into the wheels.
+Finally, we had a very dear man who was experiencing early dementia who assisted in hammering the dowels into the wheels.
 He loved being a vital part of the process.

 We held a meeting to teach our local churches how to make “A Simple Toy That Brings Great JOY” and packaged up little bags to sell.
 We put 10 wheels, and 10 dowels in a baggy and sold them for $5.
 They flew off our table!